linx777/todo_list_be/README.md

-# Todo List App - Backend
+# Todo List App - Backend 🚀

-A simple Express.js API for the Todo List application.
+A simple Express.js API for managing todo tasks with MySQL database.

-## Features
+## What It Does 📋

-- RESTful API endpoints for CRUD operations on tasks
+- ✅ Get all tasks
-- MySQL database with Prisma ORM
+- ➕ Create new tasks
-- TypeScript support
+- ✏️ Update tasks
-- Input validation and error handling
+- 🗑️ Delete tasks

 ## API Endpoints